ShadowAlzazel/MinervaCraft/README.md

 # MinervaCraft
-Inspired by Mindcraft but for Python
+Inspired by Mindcraft https://github.com/kolbytn/mindcraft but for Python Thank you

 To get started run: